marissap/notesbymaris/content/l-t-s-python/index.md

 ---
-title: "Notes on Python: Enumerate"
+title: "Enumerate in Python"
 description: 'The title is also the description.'
 date: '2019-06-26'
 image:
 tags: ['python']
 ---

-- Enumerate is a python built-in function that gives a list of tuples of the indices and the elements in an iterable
-- Before I go into an example of using _enumerate_ let's quickly discuss my use of the word iterable
+Enumerate is a python built-in function that create a list of tuples containing the indices and the elements in an iterable.
+Before I go into an example of using _enumerate_ let's quickly discuss some definitions.

+__Iteration__:
-    - __Iteration__: take each item of something
-        - like a loop over a group of elements
+Take each item of something, like looping over a group of elements

-    - __Iterable__ and __iterator__ have different and specific meanings in Python
+__Iterable__:
-    - __Iterable__ is an object that can be used as a sequence which defines an _iter_ method (which allows loops) or and _next_ method (which accesses each element one at a time)
-        - iterable object types includes lists, strings, dictionaries and sets.
-        - you can loop over an iterable but you cannot access individual elements directly
+An object that can be used as a sequence which defines an _iter_ method (which allows loops) or a _next_ method (which accesses each element one at a time).
+Iterable object types includes lists, strings, dictionaries and sets.
+You can loop over an iterable but you cannot access individual elements directly

-        - __Iterator__ is defined in the _iter_ method, you can turn any sequence into an iterable with it
-        - when a for loop os executed, the statement calls iter() in the object
+__Iterator__: defined in the _iter_ method it allows you to turn any sequence into an iterable.
+When a for loop os executed, the statement calls iter() in the object.

-- Let's look at some examples:
+Let's look at some examples:

 1. Iterating over a list
 ```python